wolvojoe/JudeAptitude/README.md

         GivenText = "Cannock"
     });

-    var myFirstResult = myFirstAttempt.Submit();
+    var myFirstResult = myFirstAttempt.SubmitExamAttempt();

 ```

-Once the ExamAttempt has been completed, you can call Submit() and the Exam Attempt will be marked and return a Result object.
+Once the ExamAttempt has been completed, you can call SubmitExamAttempt() and the Exam Attempt will be marked and return a Result object.

 In memory of Jude (2023 - 2024)